2016-OCT: Part 9: Timeline of

 Total rainfall in Jacksonville, FL, Savannah, GA, and Charleston, SC established new records on OCT-07.
 The tide level at Fort Pulaski, GA, reached 12.22 ft which is a preliminary all-time record.

 The greatest threat to U.S. lives and property "... appeared to be from seawater surges along the coast."

 About 2.2 million households and businesses lost electrical power.

 By the morning of OCT-09, Matthew was in the Atlantic ocean and downgraded to a post-tropical cyclone, with maximum sustained winds of 75 miles/hour.
 However, problems remained in North Carolina.
-Some areas of the state had received over 30 centimeters (12 inches) of rain which are expected to cause days of flooding downstream.
+Some areas of the state had received over 30 centimeters (12 inches) of rain which were expected to cause days of flooding downstream.

 There was a possibility that a high pressure in the upper atmosphere could cause Matthew to circle back and make a second landfall in southern Florida later in the week.
 That would have been an unprecedented event with the possibility of very serious consequences to an area still reeling from the first past.
-However, it pulled away from the North Carolina coastline and gradually reduced wind speeds.
+However, it pulled away from the North Carolina coastline and gradually reduced its wind speeds.